 - Higher National Diploma (HND) in Computing

-- UTT NETD in Computer Engineering
+- UTT NETD Diploma in Software Engineering

 - ROYTEC Associate Degree in Information Systems Management